DEBBIE ARMSTRONG – Snow Skiing

 When Mike Holmgren took over as head coach of the Seattle Seahawks in 1999, he was already one of the most successful coaches in the league.
 He led the Seahawks to their first playoff berth in 10 years during his first season and claimed five division titles, the 2005 NFC Championship and the Seahawks’ first Super Bowl appearance.

-In 10 years as Seahawks coach, Holmgren compiled an 86-74 record, the most wins of any coach in franchise history.
+In 10 years as Seahawks coach, Holmgren compiled an 86-74 record.
 But as successful as he was in Seattle, his seven-year stint in Green Bay saw even greater success.
 Holmgren led the Packers to two Super Bowl appearances, including a victory in Super Bowl XXXI, to go with a 75-37 regular season record and a 9-5 postseason record.

 Prior to his two head coaching jobs, Holmgren helped shape the offense of the San Francisco 49ers dynasty of the 1980s and ’90s.
 He coached Hall of Fame quarterbacks Joe Montana and Steve Young (to go with Hall of Famer Brett Favre in Green Bay) as quarterback’s coach from 1986-88 and offensive coordinator from 1989-91.
 During his tenure with San Francisco, the 49ers won Super Bowls XXIII and XXIV.